SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 These San Francisco events in September include behind-the-scenes and walking tours, films, exhibitions, lectures, and more.

-Explore and appreciate the city's true structural backbone in 2024.
+Explore and appreciate the city's true structural backbone in 2026.

-Visit the festival's website for more details.
+>> Visit the festival's website for more details

 Dates: TBD

-This annual event showcases the cultural and culinary diversity of SF's Mission District.
-Get your fill of delicious Greek treats such as spanakopita, mousaka, kotopoulo, and gyros.
+This annual event showcases the cultural and culinary diversity of SF's Mission District at the Annunciation Cathedral (245 Valencia Street).

 And of course, the festival wouldn't be complete without Greek wine, Greek pastries, and live Greek music and dance!
+This event was formerly known as A Taste of Greece.

 >> Visit their site for more details